Mason-Lab-Code/.github/profile/README.md

 ### Using Viking

-Viking is the University of York's high-performance computing (HPC) cluster.
-It has enough storage, memory and computing resources to carry out our bioinformatics projects.
 The [Viking documentation](https://vikingdocs.york.ac.uk/index.html) explains how to access and use Viking.

+Make sure you are comfortable using logging into Viking, navgiating around Viking using Unix/Linux commands, submitting batch jobs, and running interactive sessions.

+### Unix/Linux

 Viking uses the Unix/Linux operating system.
-If you haven't used Linux before, you can read the [Linux shell](https://vikingdocs.york.ac.uk/beginners_guide/linux_shell.html) section of the Viking documentation.
+If you haven't used Linux before, you can read the [Linux shell](https://vikingdocs.york.ac.uk/beginners_guide/linux_shell.html) section of the Viking documentation, and/or follow [The Unix Shell](https://swcarpentry.github.io/shell-novice/) tutorial from Software Carpentry, which is designed for beginners.

-Make sure you are comfortable using basic Linux commands, logging in to Viking, submitting batch jobs, and running interactive sessions.
+### R and Python

+If your project involves programming in R and Python, and you haven't used these languages before or just need to refresh your skills, you can follow the [Programming with R](https://swcarpentry.github.io/r-novice-inflammation/) and [Programming with Python](https://swcarpentry.github.io/python-novice-inflammation/) tutorials from Software Carpentry.

 ### Git and GitHub